Tiger Woods hit with lawsuit after employee dies in car crash

 The lawsuit, brought by his parents, said Immesberger finished his shift at 3 p.m., sat at the bar drinking and died in a single-car accident about 6 p.m.

 The civil complaint says Immesberger had a blood alcohol level of .256, three times the legal limit.
+A police report says he was driving an estimated 70 mph in a 55 mph zone.

 The suit alleges employees knew Immesberger attended Alcoholics Anonymous meetings and had another alcohol-related crash in November.